 There is no one-size-fits-all approach to crop rotation.
 All farms are living, breathing, complex organisms and each one is different – a crop rotation must reflect its unique conditions.
-While each farm is unique including size and scale, the goal of crop rotation is always the same: to build and maintain healthy soil that can sustain healthy crops.
+But no matter the farm, the goal of crop rotation is always the same: to build and maintain healthy soil that can sustain healthy crops.

-This coming growing season the vegetable production team is launching a three year crop rotation that combines cover crops, grains and vegetables.
-The three year cycle involves planting vegetables, cover crops, and small grains across 100 acres of our most productive land.
+At the Farm Hub, one strategy we employ moves vegetables, cover crops, and small grains across 100 acres of our most productive land in a 3-year cycle.
 The 100 acres is divided into three roughly 30-acre fields.
 Each season one of those 30-acre fields will grow a mixed vegetable crop, one will grow a cover crop mix, and one will grow a small grain.
-The three treatments rotate across the three pieces of land each year and on the fourth year the same rotation begins anew.
+The three treatments rotate across the three pieces of land each year and on the fourth year the rotation begins anew.

 Click on image to zoom

-Below is an example of how the rotation looks from one of the 30-acre blocks over the course of a full three year cycle:
+An example of how the rotation looks from one of the 30-acre blocks over the course of a full 3-year cycle:

 In the spring, a clover crop is no-till sown underneath the already growing wheat crop.
 The wheat crop is harvested in July and milled for flour.
-The wheat is also providing a valuable service by breaking the pest and disease cycles that can be perpetuated by continuous vegetable crops.
-It also breaks up problematic weed cycles in the same manner.
+The wheat has provided a valuable service by breaking the pest and disease cycles that can be perpetuated by continuous vegetable crops.
+It has also broken up problematic weed cycles in the same manner.
 The clover continues to establish for the remainder of the season and add nitrogen for the following year’s vegetables, and thus the cycle begins again.